Setting Up a Supercharged Neovim Configuration

 Makes navigating the Neovim command line much faster with fuzzy search capabilities, providing instant suggestions as you type commands.

-When you press :, wilder.nvim offers a real-time list of suggestions based on your command history, file paths, and available commands.
+When executing a command or searching, wilder.nvim offers a real-time list of suggestions based on your command history, file paths, and available commands.
 This dramatically speeds up workflows that involve repeated or complex command usage.

 lazy.nvim: